jorshali/personal-site-starter/_posts/nextjs-and-aws-amplify-host-a-personal-blog-in-under-30-minutes.md

 ## What's next?

 In the next post I'll be showing you how to add an AWS Lambda for saving subscribers.
-Once that's complete, we'll register a domain and connect it through Route 52 in AWS so you can share your site with the world.
+Once that's complete, we'll register a domain and connect it through [Route 53](https://aws.amazon.com/route53/) in AWS so you can share your site with the world.